omorillo/gitlab-plugin/README.md

 # Introduction

 This plugin allows GitLab to trigger builds in Jenkins after code is pushed and/or after a merge request is created.

+# Migration to plugin version **1.2.x**

+For instruction how to migrate from an older version to version **1.2.x**, read the [Migration Guidelines](https://github.com/jenkinsci/gitlab-plugin/doc/migration-guidelines.md)

 # User support